Skip to main content Skip to footer

 Lincoln Park

-Lincoln Park is located just off Veterans Memorial Drive on South 34th Street.
+incoln Park is located just off Veterans Memorial Drive on South 34th Street.
 It’s a popular spot in Mt.
 Vernon for walking, relaxing, and enjoying the outdoors.

-The park features paved walking paths that are great for a casual stroll or a more energetic jog.
+The park features paved walking paths that are perfect for a casual stroll or a more energetic jog.
 There’s also plenty of parking, making it easy for visitors to access all that the park has to offer.

 In addition to open green space, Lincoln Park is home to several major amenities that make it a central place for recreation and family fun in Mt.
 Vernon.